Andi-Berisha/QAC-TE/README.md

 # QA Cinema Web Application Project
-This project involved the design and creation of to-do list web application.
-The project has full crud functionality and allows user to make an account and create a to do list for their everyday lives.
+This project involved the design and creation of a Cinema web application.
+The project employed crud functionality to allow users to book, discuss and pay for cinema tickets at various venues of our establishment.
+The discussion board allows user to rate movies and interact with fellow movie goers by allowing users to post comments and reviews.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.